"A relentless commitment to authenticity is the antidote to exclusion."

 In 2010, Ritu launched bhasin consulting inc., a diversity and inclusion-focused consulting firm, and has since gained a global reputation for her work in leadership development, diversity and inclusion, and women’s advancement.
 Through her work, Ritu is committed to disrupting the status quo to build a world in which each of us celebrates our own differences and the differences of others.
 She has delivered talks to thousands, inspiring leaders to be more inclusive, and encouraging those who have experienced oppression to be more empowered.
 Ritu has won numerous awards for her work, including the City of Toronto’s William P. Hubbard Award for Race Relations.

 Ritu lives in Toronto, Canada, but travels all over the world to eat, swim, hike, dance, and work.
-Her first book, The Authenticity Principle, will be released on October 5, 2017.
+Her first book, The Authenticity Principle, was released in 2017.